 Uses swirly, curvy, and bouncy fonts

 If you come in at the interview with your hair bouncing with vigor, then you have a chance.
 If you submit a resume with curls of text explaining your qualification, then the hiring manager just stabbed you in the back.
-Use conventional text formats.
+Use conventional fonts.

 Sensationalize what seems to be improbable